tarekfoudanojom/Mobile-Base-Arc-/rules/02_creating_new_feature_guide.md

 # 🚀 Creating New Features - Complete Guide

-This comprehensive guide walks you through creating a new feature in the Nojom Flutter application, based on actual patterns from the existing codebase.
+This comprehensive guide walks you through creating a new feature in a Flutter application, based on actual patterns from the existing codebase.

 ## 🎯 **Current Architecture (Simplified)**

 **Status:** This guide has been updated to reflect the current simplified architecture (October 2025).

 **Key Changes:**
-- ✅ No `brand/` or `star/` subdirectories - features go directly in `lib/features/`
+- ✅ Features go directly in `lib/features/`
 - ✅ Controllers in separate files inside page folders (using `part of` pattern)
 - ✅ Simple widgets as methods in page state (not separate files unless complex)
 - ✅ Minimal global state (DeviceCubit only)
-- ✅ `ApiNames` instead of `BrandApiNames`
+- ✅ `ApiNames` for API endpoint constants

 **Live Example:** Check `lib/features/auth/` for a working reference implementation.